-Canada has been singularly remiss in failure, until now, to introduce this national security accountability measure that many of our allies have long considered rudimentary.
-In undertaking this long-needed reform, now after many years of inaction, it is deeply concerning that Canada is proposing to replicate many of the acknowledged mistakes, since remedied, by jurisdictions that have had longer experience with such models.
+Canada has been singularly remiss in its failure to introduce this national security accountability measure that many of our allies have long considered rudimentary.
+In undertaking this long-needed reform, it is deeply concerning that Canada is proposing to replicate many of the acknowledged mistakes, since remedied, by jurisdictions that have had longer experience with such models.